-- Resurface approximately 200 lane miles of County highways. - Reconstruct/rehabilitate approximately 26 lane miles of County highways. - Reconstruct/rehabilitate approximately 7 lane miles of City highways. - Rehabilitate and reconstruct 16 County Bridges. - Rehabilitate and reconstruct approximately 22 County culverts.
+- Resurface approximately 210 lane miles of County highways. - Reconstruct/rehabilitate approximately 33 lane miles of County highways. - Reconstruct/rehabilitate approximately 5 lane miles of City highways. - Rehabilitate and reconstruct 9 County Bridges. - Preventative Maintenance of 7 County Bridges. - Rehabilitate and reconstruct approximately 22 County culverts.

-The Highway Engineering and Operations Division is responsible for engineering, construction and operations of approximately 662 centerline miles (1,493 lane miles) of highways.
+The Highway Engineering and Operations Division is responsible for engineering, construction and operations of approximately 663 centerline miles (1,493 lane miles) of highways.
 These highways range from four and five lane urban arterials to two lane rural roads.
 When major highway improvements are undertaken, the County performs the planning function, design, construction supervision and project management through the use of the Department of Transportation staff and consultant engineering services.
 All major construction projects are contracted to private construction firms through the public bidding process.

 In accordance with section 131-k of the State Highway Law, the County has undertaken a program to fund reconstruction of certain City streets that function as arterials.
 In projects of this type, County funds may be used only for engineering design, construction inspection, and for actual costs of construction of highway elements.
-Utility displacement, sidewalks and right-ofway costs must be borne by the City.
+Utility displacement, sidewalks and right-of-way costs must be borne by the City.